Nishim12/Blackjack/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/your-username/blackjack-game.git`.

-2. Open the project in your favorite Java development environment (e.g., Eclipse, IntelliJ).
+2. Open the project in Android Studio Integrated Development Environment (IDE).

 3. Run the `BlackjackGame.java` class to start the game.